AriFordsham/GHCWiki/surviving-windows.md

 ## `mintty`

 `mintty` is a terminal emulator shipped with the `msys2` distribution (and Cygwin).
 It's not so great; you probably want to use something else (e.g. [ ConEmu](https://conemu.github.io/).

+## Linux on Windows

+Linux on Windows (also known as the Windows Subsystem for Linux or Drawbirdge) is a project undertaken by Microsoft seeking to add a Windows subsystem to the Windows kernel, allowing full user-mode emulation of a Linux environment.
+Currently we don't use LoW for GHC development.